Get A Quote

 Choose shielded fire alarm cable when other wires or cabling run near those supplying the fire alarm.
 You should also use a shielded option in any area with a lot of electronic equipment or machinery, which could also produce EMI.
 When used appropriately, this type of covering will ensure clear signals are delivered through the wires in the fire alarm cabling.
 It can also prevent false alarms or incorrectly sent trouble signals.

-Unshielded fire alarm cables offer the same heat resistance as their shielded counterparts, but they do lack the added EMI protection.
+Unshielded fire alarm cables offer the same heat resistance as their shielded counterparts but lack the added EMI protection.
 Shielding can increase the cost of the product due to more components and processing.
 When you need shielding, though, do not skip this protection.
 Doing so could cause operational problems for the fire alarm.

 Does Cable Shielding Increase Heat Protection?

-Shielding in fire alarm cable does not provide any additional heat protection.
+The shielding in fire alarm cable does not provide additional heat protection.
 The insulation and jacket create cabling that is more resistant to heat damage.

-Choose the level of heat protection based on the location where you will lay the cabling.
+Choose the heat protection level based on where you will lay the cabling.
 Plenum cabling has a greater ability to resist heat due to its placement in locations where fire can spread.
 Never use riser cables in areas that require plenum options.
 Doing so will cause a code violation and possibly compromise the ability of the fire alarm system to function in case of a fire.

 Fire Alarm Cable Conduit Requirements

 The code for installing fire alarms requires conduit in specific situations, regardless of whether you use shielded or unshielded cabling.
-Locations, where you install the cables, determine whether you need conduit or raceways.
+The locations where you install the cables determine whether you need conduit or raceways.

-For running cabling through walls or floors, the NEC 760 requires that you use either rigid nonmetallic conduit or metal raceways.
+NEC 760 requires using rigid nonmetallic conduits or metal raceways for running cabling through walls or floors.
 Additionally, you need electrical metal tubing or intermediate or rigid metal conduit when running fire alarm cabling through elevator shafts.
 These measures ensure vertically running pieces have adequate support to remain intact and protected from external damage.
 The presence of shielding does not allow the omittance of using conduit where required by code.

 Running Fire Alarm Cabling to Meet Code Requirements